kanidm/kanidm/kanidm_book/src/posix_accounts.md

 ### GID Number Generation

-In the future, Kanidm plans to have asynchronous replication as a feature between writable database servers.
+Kanidm will have asynchronous replication as a feature between writable database servers.
 In this case, we need to be able to allocate stable and reliable GID numbers to accounts on replicas that may not be in continual communication.

 To do this, we use the last 32 bits of the account or group's UUID to generate the GID number.

 A valid concern is the possibility of duplication in the lower 32 bits.
 Given the birthday problem, if you have 77,000 groups and accounts, you have a 50% chance of duplication.
 With 50,000 you have a 20% chance, 9,300 you have a 1% chance and with 2900 you have a 0.1% chance.

 We advise that if you have a site with >10,000 users you should use an external system to allocate GID numbers serially or consistently to avoid potential duplication events.

 This design decision is made as most small sites will benefit greatly from the